Bathhouse Row: Present

 According to the National Historic Landmarks Program the status of Bathhouse Row was threatened as most of the historic bathhouses were vacant and are not being maintained.
 Some have had "damaging uses" contributing to the severe physical deterioration of the majority of the historic bathhouses.
 Bathhouse Row was added to the National Trust for Historic Preservation list of "11 Most Endangered Places" in 2003.
 It was removed in May 2007 because the National Park Service began to rehabilitate the buildings.
 Hot Springs National Park now rents the renovated structures to commercial enterprises who submit an approved request for qualifications.
 The restoration of Bathhouse Row and commercial leasing of public structures has become a model for similar projects across the country.

 Fordyce Bathhouse was restored in 1989 as the park's visitor center and the beginning of restoring all properties on Bathhouse Row.
 The property was closed and renovated between 2012 and 2013, with the Lamar serving as the visitor center in the interim.
 The Lamar was renovated into offices for park staff and Bathhouse Row Emporium, the park's official store.
 Ozark Bathhouse was renovated and opened as the Museum of Contemporary Art of Hot Springs in 2009.
-The museum closed in November 2013, and the NPS is currently receiving proposals for new occupants.
+The museum closed in November 2013, It reopened in 2014 as the Hot Springs National Park Cultural Center.
 Superior and Hale bathhouses went under contract in 2012 following renovation with Vapor Valley Spirits Inc. and Muses Creative Artistry Project, respectively.
-As of 2014, Superior Bathhouse Brewery and Distillery continues to operate, but the Hale is again available for rent.
+As of 2023, Superior Bathhouse Brewery and Distillery continues to operate The Hale is occupied by Hotel Hale and Eden Restaurant.
 Buckstaff Bathhouse has been in continuous operation since 1912, and thus is one of the best-preserved structures on Bathhouse Row.
 The Buckstaff Bathhouse Company has completed the majority of maintenance and renovation that has occurred without outside funding.
 The Quapaw was restored by the NPS in 2004, and the renovated structure was leased to Quapaw Baths, LLC, who now operates a modern spa with pools and hot tubs.
-As of February 2014, the Maurice, Ozark and Hale bathhouses are all available for rent from the NPS.
+As of 2023, the Maurice is available for rent from the NPS.